Better Than I Know Myself

 "Better Than I Know Myself" is a song by American recording artist Adam Lambert from his second studio album, Trespassing.
 The song was released as the album's lead single on December 20, 2011.
 It was released to US mainstream radio on January 24, 2012.
 The song was written and produced by Dr. Luke, Cirkut, and Ammo, and co-written by Claude Kelly.

 Background and composition

 On December 15, 2011 RCA Records announced that "Better Than I Know Myself" would serve as the lead single from Adam Lambert's upcoming second studio album, Trespassing due for March 2012.
 The following day the song premiered in full online.
 The song was released via iTunes on December 20, 2011, in the United States.
+On January 23, 2012, the song was released to adult contemporary radio, and to Top 40/Mainstream radio the following day.

 "Better Than I Know Myself" is a synthpop ballad.
 The instrumentation consists of a thumping bass beat, a keyboard, and "retro synth washes" as described by Bill Lamb of About.com.
 Lyrically, the song revolves around romantic regret.
 Adam Lambert sings about "a lover who knows you inside and out".